Importance of Counseling in Drug Addiction Recovery

 Recovering from an opioid addiction, or any other addiction, is a huge accomplishment.
 Drug addiction treatment is the start to the recovery process, but counseling and establishing a long-term plan is essential for reducing the risk of relapse.

 Both during and after recovery, there are certainly stresses along the way – including psychological and social stresses.
 Drug addiction counseling provides psychological support, allowing addicts to learn coping mechanisms to minimize their risk of relapse.
 Drug addiction counselors offer a trusted relationship, judgement-free support, resources and long-term management and prevention skills.

 Although counseling is certainly a key component to drug addiction recovery, no one plan is appropriate from everyone recovering from opioid addiction.
 Each approach should be individualized to fit the addict’s needs.
 At A.M.C., a patient undergoes a comprehensive assessment to determine their counseling approach.

 No one drug rehab counseling type is better than the other, but it’s important to find the right counseling type or types that best fit a person’s addiction and their needs.
 Between one-on-one counseling, group counseling and/or family counseling, an addict is equipped with the tools to cope with life without the use of drugs.

 One-on-one counseling allows an addict to connect and communicate with a counselor individually and privately.
-During one-on-one counseling, addicts might learn coping techniques and discuss the roots behind their addiction.
+During one-on-one drug addiction counseling, addicts might learn coping techniques and discuss the roots behind their addiction.

 Group counseling offers individuals support from others who are also experiencing or have experienced drug rehab.
 There is a strong power and many positives from sharing recovery journeys.
 Peers can challenge each other and encourage each other through the recovery process.